-- Free Consultation.
-You can speak to one of the company’s CFPs for free to decide if this is the best option for you before committing to any fees.
+- Free Consultation: Before committing to any fees, you can speak to one of the company’s CFPs for free to decide if this is the best option for you.

 Methodology: How We Select the Best Financial Advisors

 When you work with a financial advisor, your goal is to improve your overall financial position.
 That’s not possible if your advisor charges you too much money.
-Granted, financial professionals are rarely cheap, and if they are, it can be a red flag.
-But the advisors on the list above all charge reasonable fees for the services they provide.
+Granted, financial professionals are rarely cheap; if they are, it can be a red flag.
+However, the advisors on the above list charge reasonable fees for their services.

 Most financial advisors only work with customers who can meet minimum wealth requirements, but those requirements don’t have to be in the millions.
-Although some of the most comprehensive services from some of the advisors mentioned above are only available to high net worth individuals, the majority offer advisory services that are accessible to most people.
+Although some of the most comprehensive services from advisors mentioned above are only available to high-net-worth individuals, most offer advisory services accessible to most people.

-We don’t want you working with advisors that have a history of providing inadequate services.
+We don’t want you working with advisors with a history of providing inadequate services.
 All advisors mentioned above have a strong track record of providing quality services to their customers.

 What a company says on its website means very little.
 You never know how effective a service is until you use it or talk to someone who has.
-However, customer reviews are a great substitute.
-We’re not talking about affiliate reviews written by people who’ve never even considered using the service; we’re talking about real customers sharing real opinions.
+However, customer reviews can be very valuable.
+This doesn’t mean affiliate reviews written by people who’ve never considered using the service; we’re talking about real customers sharing opinions.

-We scoured the web looking for mentions of each advisory service by real people.
+We scoured the web looking for real people’s mentions of each advisory service.
 All the companies on our list made it here because they have a strong history of making real people happy.

 Financial advisors provide a wide range of financial advice to their customers.
-The advice generally relates to money management, investing, taxes, retirement planning, estate planning, and budgeting.
+The advice generally concerns money management, investing, taxes, retirement planning, estate planning, and budgeting.

-The good news is that there are several advisors that charge below-average fees.
+The good news is that several advisors charge below-average fees.
 Most of the options listed above fall into that category.

 How Much Money Do I Need Before Getting a Financial Advisor?

-Most financial advisors won’t work with customers who have under $100,000, but there are plenty of exceptions to the rule.
+Most financial advisors won’t work with customers who have less than $100,000, but there are plenty of exceptions to the rule.
 For example, Fidelity gives you low-cost access to a financial advisor even if you only have $25,000 to invest.